hanfer10/hanfer10-github.io/_posts/2022-07-01-making-an-api-call-with-axios.md

 ---
 layout: post
-title: Making an GET Call with Axios
+title: Making a GET Call with Axios
 summary: A quick introduction to Axios and making a get request.
 categories: jekyll update
 ---